H.S. FOOTBALL: North Attleboro holds off scrappy Foxboro

 North Attleboro head coach Mike Strachan said work done in practice prepped the Rocketeers to be ready when they found themselves on the other side of the ball in a “one-minute drill.”

-Longtime Foxboro head coach Jack Martinelli, who is in his 41st year and has his home field named after him, said there was a life lesson to take out of Friday’s game.
+Longtime Foxboro head coach Jack Martinelli, who is in his 41st year and has his home field named after him, said there was a good lesson to take out of Friday’s game.

 Early on, it looked like North Attleboro would be playing catch-up, allowing a game-opening touchdown drive to Foxboro that ended in a 23-yard connection from Marcucella to Lincoln Moore.
 The score put Foxboro up 7-0 with 5:04 left in the first.